Akhil920/sql-fundamentals/Basics/data-dbms-database.md

 **Users of Database**
 1. **End User**: The ultimate users of database who can view and access the data
 2. **Database Designers**: DBD have privilege of defining and creating the database and the users who lets DBDs or authorizes DBDs to define and create the database are called DBAs.
-3. **Database Administrators**: DBAs are sole custodian of entire database.
+3. **Database Administrators**: DBAs are sole custodian of entire database who are resopnsible for managing the databases, including database security, access control, backup and disaster recovery.
 4. **Application Developers**: Developers are the users who build the front-end applications.